 History of the Chicagoland Bereaved Parents

-The Chicagoland Chapter (formerly Hinsdale Chapter) of Bereaved Parents of the USA has a long and fruitful history.
-As a self-help support group for bereaved parents, the Chapter has met monthly for almost 40 years.
-The Chapter began in 1974 after the death of two children: Mark Balster and Christine Marie Longo.
-Mark’s father, the Rev. Donald Balster, opened his church in Hinsdale to the group’s monthly meetings.
+The Chicagoland Chapter (formerly Hinsdale Chapter) of Bereaved Parents of the USA (BPUSA) has a long and fruitful history.
+As a self-help support group for bereaved parents, the group has met monthly for over 40 years.
+The group began in 1974 after the death of two local children.